 We Can All Do Our Share

-The children define philanthropy and have the opportunity to see they can participate in philanthropy.
-The memory-building game stimulates the children to choose many different ways of being philanthropic to improve their community.
+This lesson introduces the definition of philanthropy.
+The children are given the opportunity to see that philanthropy is something in which they are capable of participating.
+The memory building game stimulates the children to choose many different ways of being philanthropic.
+The students are encouraged to make a conscious effort to improve their community.